luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 [...]
 ```

-We can see that the value of `classData` comes without modification from `Java_java_lang_ClassLoader_defineClass0`.
+We can see that the value of `classData` comes straight from `Java_java_lang_ClassLoader_defineClass0`.
 Looking further into this function, we note that it is the native implementation of `java.lang.ClassLoader.defineClass0` (see [src/java.base/share/classes/java/lang/ClassLoader.java:1134](https://github.com/openjdk/jdk/blob/869b05169fdb3a1ac851b367a2284ca0c5bb4d7a/src/java.base/share/classes/java/lang/ClassLoader.java#L1134)).

 Next, let's verify what values Java is passing: